 The Vacuum Oil site was a petroleum refinery and bulk storage facility approximately 24 acres in size and was located on the western bank of the Genesee River.
 The Vacuum Oil facility operated from the 1860's through the 1930's, and contained up to 135 storage tanks and process vessels and processed up to 4 million gallons of crude oil in the late 1800s.
 While a public trailway is located adjacent to the Genesee River, a significant portion of the former Vacuum Oil site contains vacant and underutilized land that is suspected of being contaminated with petroleum and other hazardous substances.
-In 2007 the city's \$200,000 USEPA brownfield assessment grant for the project area was approved and the contract has been executed.
-The grant will be used to characterize, investigate and conduct planning and community involvement related to brownfield sites contaminated by hazardous substances, pollutants or contaminants.
 In March 2008 the City's Brownfield Opportunity Area (BOA) planning grant for the former refinery site was approved by New York State Department of State (NYSDOS), and in March 2009 the City and NYSDOS finalized the BOA project work plan.
 This \$212,000 grant will fund 90% of the costs of studies and the development of redevelopment plans for the former refinery site and the surrounding area.
-The City's BOA consultant selection process is underway.
+Phase II of the BOA planning grant kicked off in April of 2011.
 Exxon Mobil, the successor company to the original refinery company, has signed a stipulation agreement with the New York Department of Environmental Conservation and has completed a site investigation of a portion of the former landfill.
 Significant planning, design, and infrastructure investment will likely be needed to redevelop this large riverfront site.
 An engineering design is now underway to convert the existing rail bridge into a pedestrian connection from the University of Rochester to the public trail located on part of the former Vacuum Oil Refinery site.
 The City expects it will need to make investments in strategic properties, improvements to the recreational access to the Genesee River waterfront and associated public trails, and complete design and construction of new roadways and utilities in order to maximize the economic and community redevelopment potential of the site.